 Bank payment cards and smartcards have very different business models.
 EMVCo members and their card issuers can hide associated hardware and licensing costs in bank transaction fees that NXP, FeliCa Networks and other smartcard technology solution providers cannot.
 Without hard numbers we can only take journalist claims at face value, that transit smartcards are not smart at all, but expensive obstacles to lower cost open loop centralization nirvana.

 I don’t buy the ‘one solution fits all’ argument and neither should you.
-One constant issue in our internet era is that too much centralization is not only a technology monoculture security risk, cloud services fail, and cloud centralization is abused to limit human rights.
-As speech is censored on SNS platforms and online profiling is used to limit freedom of travel with politically biased no fly lists, it is inevitable that face recognition transit gates will be used to track people and implement ‘no ride’ or ‘limited ride’ policies.
-These are issues that people must be aware of in the relentless rush towards online centralization of transit payments and services.
+One constant issue in our internet era is that too much centralization is not only a technology monoculture security risk, cloud services fail, and cloud centralization is too easily used to limit human rights.
+As ‘hate speech’ and ‘fake information’ is censored on SNS platforms for the flimsiest of reasons, and online profiling is used to limit freedom of travel with politically biased no fly lists, it is inevitable that face recognition transit gates will be used to track people and implement ‘no ride’ or ‘limited ride’ policies.
+These are issues that people must be aware of in the relentless rush towards online centralization of mobile payments with transit services.

-- Improve the transit IC card architecture: improve compatibility and loosen up current restrictions for cross region transit, and the ¥20,000 stored fare limit
+• Improve the transit IC card architecture: improve compatibility and loosen up current restrictions for cross region transit, and the ¥20,000 stored fare limit, in short add account based ticketing.

-I believe most, if not all of these can be addressed with next generation FeliCa + 2 in 1 Suica (aka Super Suica) launching this year and deeper payment infrastructure sharing between transit companies.
+I believe most, if not all of these are addressed with next generation FeliCa + 2 in 1 Suica and Suica 2.0, and deeper payment infrastructure sharing between transit companies.
 Nothing is guaranteed of course but here’s a look at each category and possible solutions.

 Coverage

 The transit IC coverage gap is the biggest failure of Japanese transit companies and there are big gaps.
 Suica only covers major population areas in Tokyo, Niigata and Sendai, roughly half of the stations on JR East are not wired for Suica.
 A similar situation applies to the other JR Group companies.
-JR East has promised to get their entire rail network on Suica with a simplified lower cost cloud based Suica in the 2020 fiscal year ending March 2021 but has yet to announce any details (they are specifically referenced in the new Suica Terms and Conditions effective March 27).
+JR East started rolling out Suica 2.0, aka Cloud Suica that uses centralized fare processing and account based ticketing.

-On the plus side JR West is expanding ICOCA coverage with a light rail approach of incorporating NFC readers installed in the train car for tap in/tap out for unmanned stations.
+JR West is expanding ICOCA coverage with a light rail approach of incorporating NFC readers installed in the train car for tap in/tap out for unmanned stations.
 No wires.
-SMBC and VISA use the same strategy for their VISA Touch transit boutique marketing program.
-It’s a practical low cost strategy for lightly traveled rural lines that reduces the hard wire requirement.
-Only stations that need it get wired and even those installations can use the lower cost JR East cloud based system.
+JR Central has announced all station will be ‘Transit IC’ capable using the same NFC reader in train approach. a practical low cost strategy for lightly traveled rural lines that reduces the hard wire requirement.
+Only higher traffic stations that need it get wired and even those installations can use the lower cost JR East Suica 2.0 system.

 All major transit companies need to install these lower cost solutions to fill the transit IC gaps and integrate remaining isolated regions.
 VISA Touch transit boutiques are marketed as a solution for inbound and casual users, but these EMV only installation leave those transit areas off the transit IC grid for regular users and don’t work for wider area travel.